 Approach / Methods

-- 12 STEM teachers/year, 6-week Summer Institute on Robotics Engineering for Better Life and Sustainable Future
+- 12 STEM teachers/year, 6-week Summer Institute on Multidisciplinary Computational Solutions to Smart Sensors and Sensing Systems.

 - Close interactions between faculty, grad/undergrad students, and RET fellows